rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 4.3 ####
+#### 4.3.2 ####
-Now upload media in comment & fixed rtMedia shortcode pagination along with several other bugs.
+Now set icon for like/dislike text using a simple filter.
+It also includes some bug fixes.
 Please update/re-save the permalinks after the plugin update.

 ## Sponsors ##